History of the Sash Window

-Regency or late Georgian 1811-1830 windows were distinctive in their design still retaining the multi paned look but incorporating ornate features and moldings which was fashionable especially in Brighton in and around the Prince Regents Royal Pavilion.
+Regency or late Georgian 1811-1830 windows were distinctive in their design still retaining the multi paned look but incorporating ornate features and mouldings which was fashionable, especially in Brighton around the Prince Regents Royal Pavilion.

-- Victorian houses are now associated with large single paned windows many with canted rather than bowed bays.
+- Victorian houses are now associated with large single pane windows many with canted rather than bowed bays.
 Canted or square angled bays were a third of the labour cost of bowed windows.
 During this period many late Georgian and regency properties had their windows upgraded, a sign of wealth was large windows without glazing bars.
 To accommodate these heavy single panes of glass the horn or joggle was introduced on the upper sashes.
 This is a detail you can see in the corner of the sash which is to hide a mortise and tenon joint which slots into each other.
-Earlier multi paned window were just slotted together but this joint proved to come apart with the weight of the new Cylinder glass.
+Earlier multi pane window were just slotted together but this joint proved to be weak with the weight of the new Cylinder glass.

-Edwardian and later (1901) onwards sash windows are noted for their combination of earlier features, mainly the Georgian or ornate top sash over a single paned Victorian sash.
+Edwardian and later (1901) sash windows are noted for their combination of earlier features, mainly the Georgian or ornate top sash over a single panes Victorian sash.
 This was the last change in sash windows as the cost of labour grew mainly to loss of competent trades men in the wars that followed.
-Sash windows have never been phased out whether to the repairs needed on old houses or mock Georgian houses made with inferior sash window designs, including cheap fast grown timber with spring balances.
+Sash windows have never been phased out due to the ongoing repairs carried out on old houses or mock Georgian houses made with inferior sash window designs, including cheap fast grown timber with spring balances.

 - Modern replica sash windows, these are double glazed, constructed out of Accoya and finished with microporus paints.